10 Steps to Work at Home Success

 We’re all familiar with the big job board sites like Career Builder and Monster, and while these can be helpful in your job search, there are tons of niche related sites and aggregated job board sites that can be highly beneficial to your telecommuting job search.

-On sites like Simply Hired and Indeed you’re able to submit a few keywords and a location, and they will pull jobs from all of the major job board sites and deliver them to you in one easy to read search.
+On sites like Indeed you’re able to submit a few keywords and a location, and they will pull jobs from all of the major job board sites and deliver them to you in one easy to read search.

 The niched site, FlexJobs only posts flexible job arrangements, like telecommuting positions, part-time and freelance positions.
 Here they hand-screen all of their positions before posting so you can rest assured that they are legit.
 A FlexJobs membership does cost a small fee, but is well worth the peace of mind you’ll receive from knowing that you’re applying for legitimate work at home jobs.